Methodology of the archaeological research (i)

 L-ANT/10 - METHODS OF ARCHAEOLOGICAL RESEARCH

-The course aims to direct the students into the set of problems relevant to the archaeological research in order to obtain theoretical knowledge of the methodological and technical fundamentals of Archaeology, to be improved additionally by practical exercises during field work and laboratory practises.
+The course on Methodology of Archaeological Research aims to direct the students into the set of problems relevant to the archaeological research in order to obtain theoretical knowledge of the methodological and technical fundamentals of Archaeology, to be improved additionally by practical exercises during field work and laboratory practises.

-6. To learn the variety of archaeometrical approaches that are usually used in the archaeological research (as during the investigation of material culture evidence, landscapes, sites and so on).
+3. To learn the variety of archaeometrical approaches that are usually used in the archaeological research (as durng the investigation of material culture evidence, landscapes, sites and so on).

 The course aims to illustrate methods and approaches usually used during the field research and during the elaboration and historical interpretation of the archaeological data.
-In particular, the course will be structured into two separate parts teach by two different lecturers.
+In particular, the course will be structured into three separate parts, 12 hours each, teach by three different lecturers.

-In the first part (12 hours, held by Mara Migliavacca) will be addressed the following themes:
+In the second part (by Patrizia Basso) will be addressed the following themes: